corda/corda-docs-portal/content/en/tools/archiving-service/archiving-cli.md

 {{< note >}}
-If the configuration file uses obfuscated passwords and the service is executed from different machine then the obfuscation passphase and seed will need to be given on the command line.
+If the configuration file uses obfuscated passwords and the service is executed from different machine then the obfuscation passphrase and seed will need to be given on the command line.
 {{< /note >}}

 Use the command line options `--rpc-url`, `--rpc-user`, and `--rpc-password` to specify the RPC connection string, user name and password if the RPC credentials are encrypted or recorded in a database.